OpenEvalProject/evals/manuscripts/elife-63435/v3/manuscript.md

 Altogether, our results demonstrate that recording conditions known to potentiate L-type inward Ca2+ currents through the wt DHPR were unable to evoke Ca2+ currents through the mutant DHPR(N617D) in the ncDHPR mouse model.
 Out of the three, so far described mutant mammalian DHPR Ca2+ channels with ablated Ca2+ conducting ability under standard recording conditions, namely R174W (Eltit et al., 2012), E1014K (Lee et al., 2015), and N617D (Dayal et al., 2017), only the voltage-sensor mutant R174W opened partially and produced tail currents under (±)Bay K 8644 administration.
 This malignant hyperthermia-linked DHPR voltage-sensor mutant R174W also displayed small, but clearly detectable inward Ca2+ currents together with enhanced tail currents in response to strong or prolonged depolarizations in the presence of (±)Bay K 8644 (Bannister and Beam, 2013).
 Integrating previous and present results (Bannister and Beam, 2011), we can conclude that it is impossible to force either of the two DHPR pore mutants, DHPR(N617D) and DHPR(E1014K) into a Ca2+ conducting mode by executing the above-described L-type Ca2+ current amplifying conditions.

-## DHPR(N617D) does not conduct Na+ currents
+### DHPR(N617D) does not conduct Na+ currents

 Since both pore mutants, DHPR(N617D) as well as DHPR(E1014K) strictly prevent Ca2+ influx even under current enhancing conditions, the striking differences in muscle performance, metabolism, and fiber-type composition between ncDHPR and EK mice (Lee et al., 2015; Georgiou et al., 2015; Dayal et al., 2017) can evidently not be due to DHPR Ca2+ conductance.
 However, the reason for these puzzling phenotypic differences could be attributed to distinct selectivity and permeation properties of physiologically relevant monovalent cations through these mutated DHPRs.
 Basic biophysical characterization of both the DHPR pore mutants, performed either in the respective mouse model (Lee et al., 2015; Dayal et al., 2017) or in heterologous expression systems (Dirksen and Beam, 1999; Schredelseker et al., 2010; Bannister and Beam, 2011; Beqollari et al., 2018) already pointed out substantial differences in monovalent cation conductance.
 Specifically, under standard Ca2+ current recording conditions with 145 mM Cs+ present in the patch pipette to block K+ channels (Clay and Shlesinger, 1984), massive outward Cs+ currents through DHPR(E1014K) (Bannister and Beam, 2011; Lee et al., 2015; Beqollari et al., 2018) but not through DHPR(N617D) (Schredelseker et al., 2010; Dayal et al., 2017; Beqollari et al., 2018) were observed (see also Figure 1a, top and bottom and Figure 2b, bottom).

 ![Figure 2.](https://cdn.elifesciences.org/articles/63435/elife-63435-fig2-v3.jpg)

-**Figure 2.:** + currents in the presence of near physiological [Na+].(a) Plots of current-voltage relationship for DHPR-mediated Na+ currents recorded from ncDHPR myotubes indicate the absence of slow-activating, non-inactivating inward Na+ currents in the presence of near physiological 150 mM external Na+ with either 10 mM (n = 8) or 1 mM external Ca2+ (n = 9).
+**Figure 2.:** (a) Plots of current-voltage relationship for DHPR-mediated Na+ currents recorded from ncDHPR myotubes indicate the absence of slow-activating, non-inactivating inward Na+ currents in the presence of near physiological 150 mM external Na+ with either 10 mM (n = 8) or 1 mM external Ca2+ (n = 9).
 Control recordings were performed in standard bath solution (150 mM TEA+, 10 mM Ca2+) (n = 8). (b) Representative current recordings from ncDHPR myotubes in response to 200 ms depolarizing test pulses between −50 to +80 mV in the presence of 10 mM Ca2+ with either 150 mM Na+ (top) or 150 mM TEA+ (bottom), or 1 mM Ca2+ with 150 mM Na+ (center) in the bath solution.
-Scale bars, 50 ms (horizontal), 3 pA/pF (vertical). (c) Plots of current-voltage relationship for ncDHPR myotubes at 150 mM external Na+ and 1 mM external Ca2+ indicate no difference (p>0.05) in outward and inward currents in the presence (n = 10) and absence (n = 6) of 10 µM of the 1,4-DHP antagonist nifedipine.Figure 2—source data 1.
+Scale bars, 50 ms (horizontal), 3 pA/pF (vertical). (c) Plots of current-voltage relationship for ncDHPR myotubes at 150 mM external Na+ and 1 mM external Ca2+ indicate no difference (p>0.05) in outward and inward currents in the presence (n = 10) and absence (n = 6) of 10 µM of the 1,4-DHP antagonist nifedipine.

 Apparently, the question arose if this Cs+ leakiness of DHPR(E1014K) and tightness of DHPR(N617D) is also factual for other monovalent cations like the physiologically relevant Na+ ions.
 To clarify this conundrum, we performed patch-clamp recordings on ncDHPR myotubes under comparable experimental conditions like previously used on DHPR(E1014K) expressed in dysgenic myotubes (Bannister and Beam, 2011).